CtrlK

 Conciseness

-Extremely verbose with extensive lists of technologies, patterns, and concepts that Claude already knows.
-The 'Capabilities' section alone is a massive enumeration of well-known backend concepts (OAuth 2.0, JWT, REST, GraphQL, etc.) that adds no new knowledge.
-The skill reads like a comprehensive textbook table of contents rather than actionable instructions.
+Extremely verbose and padded with extensive lists of technologies, patterns, and concepts that Claude already knows.
+The 'Capabilities' section alone is a massive enumeration of well-known backend concepts (OAuth 2.0, JWT, REST, GraphQL, etc.) with brief descriptions that add no actionable value.
+Most of this content is a knowledge dump rather than targeted instruction.

 1 / 3